Group departures 2019

 Day 5 Rostahytta (Norway) – Pältsastugan (Sweden) 20km, 6hrs

-Another longer day but much easier as we travel through wide open valley plains.
+Another long day but much easier as we travel through wide open valley plains.
 The size of the country is really quite impressive.
 To think that once it was full of ice!
 Mighty Pältsa will slowly come into view as we descend towards our hut for the night.
 Pältsastugan is a giant of a hut, plenty of cooking space, beds and even it’s own sauna.
 Perfect!

 Day 6 Pältsastugan – Kilpisjärvi (Finland) 12km, 4 hrs

 Our final day sees us climbing back into the fells and towards Lake Kilpisjärvi.
 The terrain could very well be described as tundra as there are no trees, but plenty of scattered rocks.
 As we come closer, Saana, our other giant, will greet us from the other side of the lake.
 Our journey will bring us to small jetty where we will take the Malla Boat back across the river and to our starting point in Kilpisjärvi.
 We’ll be spending another night at Retkeilykeskus, with tales of the week to be told over a hearty meal.

 Day 7 – Farewell